wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm_centos.rst

     # sed -i "s/^enabled=1/enabled=0/" /etc/yum.repos.d/wazuh.repo

-.. _wazuh_server_rpm_centos_filebeat:
+.. _wazuh_server_rpm_amazon_filebeat:

 Installing Filebeat
 -------------------

 Filebeat is the tool on the Wazuh server that securely forwards alerts and archived events to Elasticsearch.

-The RPM package is suitable for installation on Red Hat, CentOS and other modern RPM-based systems.
+The RPM package is suitable for installation on Red Hat, CentOS, Amazon Linux and other modern RPM-based systems.

 1. Install the Elastic repository and its GPG key: